chevere/docs/components/Str.md

     // Throws StrCtypeSpaceException
 ```

-In the code above, executing `notEmpty` won't raise any exception as `$string` is not empty, but executing `notCtypeSpace` will raise an exception as `$string` contains c-type spaces.
+In the code above, executing `notEmpty` won't raise any exception as `$string` is not an empty string, but executing `notCtypeSpace` will raise an exception as `$string` contains c-type spaces.

 ## Boolean checking

-Bool string refers to the process of validate an argument of type `string` against methods that returns `bool`.
+Bool string refers to the process of validating an argument of type `string` against methods that returns `bool`.

 ### StrBool